 Gettin’ good at grammar

-You may want to review all those parts of speech your child learned last year — because fourth grade grammar is expected to be quite accurate.
-Your child should gain command of relative pronouns (e.g. who, whose, whom, which, that), relative adverbs (e.g. where, when, why), adjective ordering (e.g. short dark hair and small red bag), descriptive prepositional phrases (e.g. in the air, down the block, on the grass), progressive past, present, and future verbs (e.g. I was walking, I am walking, I will be walking), and verbs used with other verbs to express mood or tense (aka modal auxiliaries, e.g. can, may, must, should, would).
-Your child needs to master the distinctions between frequently confused words like to, too, and two and there, their, and they’re.
-Last year’s compound and complex sentences continue this year, but with the added twist that your fourth grader should be able to recognize and correct run-ons and fragments.
+You may want to review all those parts of speech your child learned last year because fourth grade grammar is expected to be quite accurate.
+Your child should know relative pronouns (e.g. who, whose, whom, which, that), relative adverbs (e.g. where, when, why), adjective ordering (e.g. short dark hair and small red bag), descriptive prepositional phrases (e.g. in the air, down the block, on the grass), progressive past, present, and future verbs (e.g. I was walking, I am walking, I will be walking), and verbs used with other verbs to express mood or tense (aka modal auxiliaries, e.g. can, may, must, should, would).
+Also, your child needs to master the distinctions between frequently confused words like to, too, and two and there, their, and they’re.
+Finally, your child should be able to recognize and correct run-on sentences.

 - Recognizing and explaining common idioms (e.g. bending over backwards)

 - Distinguishing between similes and metaphors (e.g. quiet as a mouse and the sun is a yellow beach ball).

 - Identifying and using synonyms and antonyms